 - Ms. Martha George, Art and French Instructor Originally from Nova Scotia, Martha spent time living abroad in Switzerland, Australia, and South Africa before beginning University.
 Her travels broadened her knowledge of languages, cultures and the art world.
 After graduating from Memorial University, Martha worked as a sculpture technician in the wood, welding and clay studio at Grenfell Campus and grew her interest in ceramics.
 Continuing to build her knowledge in ceramics, she attended the Kootenay School of the Arts before making her way to Vancouver Island.The creative process, working together in a community, sharing ideas and different perspectives emphasizes what she brings to her classes and her own art practice.
 Her artistic interests include drawing, painting, photography, printmaking, sculpture, and ceramics.
 She also enjoys fishing and foraging.

-- Mr. Travis Visscher, Outdoor Education, and Physical & Health Instructor As a teacher, Travis has enjoyed a wonderful career working in different schools in Calgary and on Vancouver Island.
+- Mr. Travis Visscher, Head of Physical & Outdoor Education As a teacher, Travis has enjoyed a wonderful career working in different schools in Calgary and on Vancouver Island.
 After completing degrees from Trinity Western University and the University of Calgary, he proceeded to teach Physical Education and Outdoor Education in Calgary for the next 17 years.As a physical and outdoor education teacher, Travis has worked hard to build strong physical education, outdoor education, and athletics programs.
 He is an educator who is driven to promote positive school culture by assisting students to become well-balanced individuals with the desire to live life with integrity, compassion and a desire to find ways to make the lives of others around them better.
 Along with his family, he loves exploring different places, hiking, camping and enjoys walking down on local beaches.
 Travis is very excited about the unique opportunity of being a part of the team opening St. John’s Academy Shawnigan Lake.

 - Mr. Jeff Trapp, ELL Coordinator and Humanities Instructor As an English language specialist, Jeff began his career abroad, teaching in Japan at the largest language school company in the country.
 For his final two years in Japan, Jeff worked as a teacher-trainer, instructing new teachers on ESL methodologies and curriculum planning.
 This experience pushed him forward to take his Master’s in Second Language Acquisition at the School for International Training.This new knowledge led Jeff to teach at the United World College located in Victoria, BC where he became familiar with the International Baccalaureate (IB) program, an educational system designed to bring out the best in motivation and engagement.
 Working with highly motivated students in the IB program spurned him on to eventually take a sabbatical to start his own International Student Consulting business, providing tutoring, activities, and other support services for international students and their families.
 He also made a personal goal to sponsor the creation of a Rotary Interact Club, whereby youth can participate in the Rotary movement and gain valuable leadership experience in the Cowichan Valley.